danielyrovas/linklater/privacy.md

 # Privacy Policy

-Linklater collects no user data and contains no telemetry.
+Unlike Google products, Linklater collects no user data.
+Unlike Google products, Linklater contains no telemetry.

-Linklater uses the Android network permission to connect to the bookmark server specified by the user.
+Linklater uses the Android network permission to connect *only* to the bookmark server specified by the user.